Ameba-AIoT/ameba-arduino-doc/source/ameba_pro2/amb82-mini/Example_Guides/Multimedia/AutoDayAndNight.rst

 Example
 -------
-In this example, we will use the AmebaPro2 board to stream video in both day and night modes.
+In this example, we will use the Ameba board to stream video in both day and night modes.
 This capability requires a camera that has an IR cut filter that can be toggled on and off along with an IR LED light source (or any IR light source).
-The adapter board used in this example is to solely connect our camera sensor to the AmebaPro2 board.
-You may ignore the adapter board requirement if you have alternatives to connect your IR-cut-equipped camera to the AmebaPro2 board.
+The adapter board used in this example is to solely connect our camera sensor to the Ameba board.
+You may ignore the adapter board requirement if you have alternatives to connect your IR-cut-equipped camera to the Ameba board.

 Our Amebapro LED board has a built-in hardware Ambient Light Sensor (ALS) so if you are using your own IR LED light source, you will need to have your own hardware ALS for the HW ALS mode.
 Otherwise, you will have to default to using our implementation of software ALS which depends on the camera sensor's ISP parameters.

 You can find this particular example under :guilabel:`Files -> Examples -> StreamRTSP -> AutoDayAndNight` from the top left corner of the ArduinoIDE.